beesness/game/versions/v10/README.md

 	Yas.
 As long as you trust them to pay their debt back...
 4. **I'm in a rush, can we play a shorter game?**

 	Yep.
 You can shorten the game by playing less rounds.
+Keep in mind that in the last round queens and workers *beehave* differently!

 ## License